 Students may be eligible for a refund if they officially drop from classes within the specified refund periods (see Academic Calendar).
-An official drop is completed when the "drop-add" form has been properly processed by the or the student drops online.
+An official drop is completed when the "drop-add" form has been properly processed by the student or drops online.

-If tuition and fees were paid by cash, check, e-check, or credit/ debit card, a refund will generate after the registration period ends (approximately 4-6 weeks for Fall & Spring terms and approximately 2-3 weeks for Summer terms).
+If tuition and fees were paid by cash, check, e-check, or credit/debit card, a refund will generate after the registration period ends (approximately 4-6 weeks for fall & spring terms and approximately 2-3 weeks for summer terms).
 Refunds can be deposited electronically into your bank account if you have established an e-Refund account through TouchNet.
 Students without a bank account on file will receive a refund by check, which may be delayed up to 2 weeks.
 Mailed refund checks will be sent to the current mailing address on file with the Enrollment Support Center.
 You can setup a refund profile to receive funds electronically through My NWACC Connection.

 Students that drop all classes in the 80% refund period will only have tuition and fees refunded at 80%.
-The infrastructure fee is non-refundable during the 80% drop period.
+The infrastructure fee and the registration fee are non-refundable during the 80% drop period.